The word agile has been hijacked. Reclaim its meaning and reap the rewards, writes Jerry Stubbs

 The trouble with misusing language is that you lose meanings.
 Lose meanings, lose clarity.
 Lose clarity, lose focus.
 So muddy has the meaning of agile become that many senior decision-makers no longer have much idea what agile is and how it – in its proper form – can benefit their company.
 The loss is felt by both supplier and client.

 The industry needs to reclaim the word agile – and fast.
 And it needs to start spreading the true word to its clients.
-Newcomers to the sector should read up on the Agile Manifesto – a bible for millennial IT professionals wary of alienating their own clients from software development.
+Newcomers to the sector should visit a project management website to read up on the Agile Manifesto – a bible for millennial IT professionals wary of alienating their own clients from software development.
 The manifesto is perceived as being covered in virtual dust: a tome no longer fit for an age in which few can find time to talk.
 But like so many ageing key texts, business rejects it at its peril.
 The core beliefs within the manifesto – namely interaction; collaboration; and responsiveness to change – are still relevant to projects.

 Back to agile